 BreastScreen Victoria aims to maximise the early detection of breast cancer in the target population.

 Mammography is the primary screening method and all mammograms are taken by someone appropriately trained in screening mammography.

 Breast cancer detection is maximised and harm, either physical or emotional, is minimised.

-Timeliness refers to women being provided with access to screening and assessment services in a timely and efficient manner.
+Timeliness refers to our clients being provided with access to screening and assessment services in a timely and efficient manner.

-BreastScreen Victoria has a number of initiatives to deepen its understanding of a woman’s experience with the BreastScreen program.
-We work to address all client feedback to ensure the service is delivered in a manner which is acceptable to women, in accessible, non-threatening and comfortable environments.
+BreastScreen Victoria has a number of initiatives to deepen its understanding of a our clients' experience with the BreastScreen program.
+We work to address all client feedback to ensure the service is delivered in a manner which is acceptable, in accessible, non-threatening and comfortable environments.

-This helps us to offer a service that is of high quality and client centric, meaning women feel well informed, appropriately engaged and supported.
+This helps us to offer a service that is of high quality and client centric, meaning our clients feel well informed, appropriately engaged and supported.